heygrady/blog/src/pages/2017-07-12-starting-projects/index.md

 The downside of many small packages is that you have to start lots of projects.
 Node doesn't come with a standard CLI beyond npm / yarn ([why yarn?](https://circleci.com/blog/why-are-developers-moving-to-yarn/)), so it's hard to know exactly where to start.
 Even if you're just creating a simple Node package, the process of publishing a package requires boilerplate configuration.
 With the addition of Babel and Webpack it can feel like it's taking *too long* to get going.

 As a JavaScript enthusiast, I'm almost always starting new Node-based projects.
-Node works really well on the server and is a perfect environment for react-redux (web application) development.
+Node is a perfect environment for react-redux (web application) development.
 Because I primarily do frontend development, I'm typically starting projects with the [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit) ([create-react-app](https://github.com/facebookincubator/create-react-app) is also very popular).
 Using a starter kit allows you to quickly bootstrap a new app with sensible defaults -- I'll probably write about that in a future post.

-I find myself needing to create packages to re-use code across react-redux projects.
+I find myself needing to create packages to reuse code across react-redux projects.
 These packages aren't web *apps*... they're web *packages*.
-I'm defining *web package* to mean: "an npm package that's intended to be imported into a (webpack / babel) web application."
+I'm defining *web package* as, "an npm package that's intended to be imported into a (webpack / babel) web application."
 Below are the steps I take to start a new web package from scratch.

 Hopefully these notes will make it easier the next time I need to get started.

 ### A proper start
 In this post I will be merging the configuration files from the [react-redux-starter-kit](https://github.com/davezuko/react-redux-sarter-kit) (a web application) and [redux](https://github.com/reactjs/redux) (a web package).
 I'm using files from the starter-kit because I like their use of [Standard JS](https://standardjs.com/).
 Plus, it's what I use to build my applications so I prefer a common "look and feel."
 I'm using files from redux because it is a really popular web package that has a broad audience -- so they likely have a solid setup.